LSSTDESC/qp/docs/user_guide/parameterizations/hist.md

 **Optional argument:** `size`, which is the number of values to sample from the distribution.

-This method samples from the input distribution, and then uses `np.histogram` to create a histogram from these samples, using the provided `bins` as bin edges.
+This method samples from the input distribution, and then uses <inv:#numpy.histogram> to create a histogram from these samples, using the provided `bins` as bin edges.
 This does mean that too few samples may result in quite a different distribution, so it is recommended to use a large number of samples.